 Inevitably, there’s talk about him going overseas too.
 In Europe he would be shocked with the pace of the game, especially the Premier League.
 He’s a little bit older than Neymar and been in the team for a little longer (one year vs. six months) but I still think he’d be better off staying at Santos for a while yet.
 I would also put both of those lads in the gym too.
 And I really hope they both stay because I want to go back down to Santos for some more classic Sunday’s.

 As for the game, Santos won 1-0 with an own-goal that came from a free kick in the second half.
 The lad who won the free-kick really gets 10 out of 10 for the acting.
 He was clearly fouled but just in case he wasn’t going to get it, he dived and then clutched his face three seconds later for dramatic effect.
 Not sure what the ref though of all that but it was clearly a foul and he won the free kick.
 After the goal, a body-builder wearing a g-string came running on the field wearing just that waving a t-shirt.
 Lots of fun.
 Santos fans started chanting that he was a São Paulino (São Paulo fan).
-São Paulo is widely known as the gay team in São Paulo and even has one gay player.
+Go figure.

 Just found out, Pelé was at the game too.
 Wooohooo!!!